 A leader is basically in the business of opening doors.
 If you become a candidate for office, you will be asking permission to govern, represent or lead and in so doing you are asking the public to trust your perspective.
 Lives will be forever impacted by the doors you open and close as others yield to your leadership.
 Leaders are lights that shine.
 They shine on what they choose to emphasize and highlight.
 They shine on the path they feel people should take – leaving alternative paths in the dark.
-They direct light to expose information to others, they shift the light, when their values steer them in another direction.
+They direct light to expose information to others, they shift the light when their values steer them in another direction.
 That’s why picking the right leaders is so important.
 When you open a door, you’re letting your children through it, your employees, your students, your friends.